networknext/next/docs/source/upgraded_server_example.rst

 	    return 1;
 	}

-Next, define a function to be called when packets are received from clients.
+Now we define a function to be called when packets are received from clients.

 Here is one that reflects the packet back to the client that sent it, and upgrades the client that sent the packet for monitoring and acceleration by Network Next.